weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The set S consisting of these points x, is infinite and clearly has no limit point in R¥, hence has none in E. Thus (c) implies that E is bounded.

-If Eis not closed, then there is a point x, € R¥ which is a limit point of E but not a point of E. For n=1,2,3,..., there are points x, € E such that (x, - Xo| <1/n.
+If Eis not closed, then there is a point x,  \in  R¥ which is a limit point of E but not a point of E. For n=1,2,3,..., there are points x,  \in  E such that (x, - Xo| <1/n.
 Let S be the set of these points x .
 Then S is infinite (otherwise |% - X,| would have a constant positive value, for infinitely many n), S has X, as a limit point, and S has no other limit point in R¥.
-For if y € R*, y # Xo, then
+For if y  \in  R*, y # Xo, then

 |X, = ¥| = |X -¥| - | Xs - Xo]